-Radioactivity-the property of certain nuclides to spontaneously emit radiation (the emission of particles or energy from the nucleus).
+Radioactivity-The property of certain nuclides to spontaneously emit radiation (the emission of particles or energy from the nucleus).

-Radioactive decay-the process by which a nucleus spontaneously disintegrates by one or more discrete energy steps until a stable is reached.
+Radioactive decay-The process by which a nucleus spontaneously disintegrates by one or more discrete energy steps until a stable is reached.

-Parent- the nuclid before the decay.
+Parent- The nucleus before the decay

-Daughter- the nuclid after decay.
+Daughter-The nucleus after decay.

-Naturally radioactive- occurs in nature.
+Naturally radioactive- Occur in nature.

-Artificially radioactive- man-made isotope.
+Artificially Radioactive- Man made reaction.

-- 1.06.03---Identify the characteristics of alpha, beta and gamma radiation. - Alpha- particulate radiation (from the nucleus consist of two protons and two neutrons) -only relatively heavy radioactive nuclides decay by alpha emission. -least penetrating. -stopped by paper. - Beta- particulate radiations (from the nucleus). -charge of -1 and mass of 5.49E-4 amu. -nuclide that has an excess number of neutrons will decay by beta emission. - Gamma-from an excited nuclei (still electrically neutral). -comes from the nucleus. -electromagnetic radiation called photons or x-ray. -lead used to stop gamma. - 1.06.04--- Given simple equations identify the following radioactive decay modes:
+1.06.03---Identify the characteristics of Alpha, Beta and Gamma radiations

+Alpha- Particulate radiations (from the nucleus - consist of Two protons and two neutrons) -Only relatively heavy radioactive nuclides decay by alpha emission. -Least penetrating -Stopped by paper

+- Beta- Particulate radiations (from the nucleus) -charge of -1 and mass of 5.49E-4 amu -Nuclide that has an excess number of neutrons will decay by beta emission. - Gamma- From an excited nuclei (still electrically neutral) -Comes from the nucleus - -Electromagnetic radiation called photons or x- ray

+-Lead used to stop gamma.

+1.06.04--- Given simple equations identify the following radioactive decay modes:

-Heavy radionuclides generally decay by alpha and beta minus emission.
+Heavy radionuclides generally decay by alpha and beta - $\ensuremath{\mathsf{Emission}}$.

-Lighter radionuclides (activation and fission products).
-Decay by beta plus (positron) or electron capture (K-capture).
+Lighter radionuclides (Activation and fission products) Decay by beta +(positron) or electron capture (K-capture)